shinopill/AMT_PROJET/README.md

 ### Run it

-Then you can deploy the war on the server and use it on localhost:8080
+Then you can deploy the war on the server and use it on localhost:8080.

+The admin account is:  admin@admin.com and the password is :a